 appealing authentic, with old snowshoes on the pine-paneled walls,

 Availability may be limited.
 Call 218-387-1147.

-Spruceglen Motel: This motel on the north edge of downtown doesn’t look like much, but if you’re just looking for a place to stay that’s near everything, it’s a good deal.
+Spruceglen Motel: This motel on the north edge of downtown doesn’t look like much, and it receives low ratings from guests, but if you’re just looking for a place to stay that’s near everything, it’s a good deal.